openstack/openstack-ansible/doc/source/install-guide/install-openstack.rst

 ~~~~~~~~~~~~~~~~~

 The utility container provides a space where miscellaneous tools and
-other software can be installed.
-Tools and objects can be placed in a
+software are installed.
+Tools and objects are placed in a
 utility container if they do not require a dedicated container or if it
 is impractical to create a new container for a single tool or object.
-Utility containers can also be used when tools cannot be installed
+Utility containers are also used when tools cannot be installed
 directly onto a host.

 For example, the tempest playbooks are installed on the utility
 container since tempest testing does not need a container of its own.
-For another example of using the utility container, see "Verifying
-OpenStack operation".

 Verifying OpenStack operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~